 In order to avoid delays in receiving a decision, you'll need to upload scanned copies of all relevant supporting documents before you submit your application.
 Further information as to which supporting documents we require can be found below.

 Application dates and deadlines for September/October 2021 entry:

 31st July 2021: Applications close for students requiring a visa to study.

 Some courses have specific deadlines which will be detailed on the department’s website.
-Applications will close on 31 July 2021 for students who require a visa to study in the UK, to allow time to receive a CAS and complete the visa application process.
+Applications will close on 31 July 2021 for students who require a Student Visa to study in the UK, to allow time to receive a CAS and complete the visa application process.